 PHOTOELECTRIC EFFECT

-This exercise will help you to more fully understand the importance of the photoelectric effect by experimenting with a simulation that graphically shows you the effect of one photon of a given energy hitting a photocathode.
+This exercise will help you to more fully understand the importance of the photoelectric effect by experimenting with a simulation that graphically shows you the effect of one photon of a given energy hitting a photocathode material (in a vacuum).

 The one aspect of the photoelectric effect that this simulation cannot show is how the photocurrent depends on the intensity of the incident light (when photoelectrons are ejected).
 This should be fairly easy to understand if you think of the light as a stream of photons.
 The more intense the light, the more frequently a photon strikes the surface and the more rapidly photoelectrons are emitted - causing a larger value of photocurrent.